Petco Park: Naming rights

-San Diego-based pet supplies retailer Petco originally bought naming rights to the stadium for $60 million in a 22-year deal.
+San Diego–based pet supplies retailer Petco originally bought naming rights to the stadium in 2004 for $60 million in a 22-year deal.
 In 2021, Petco signed a new deal with the Padres that ensured the stadium would be named Petco Park through at least 2027.
+This extension also helped start some other initiatives for Petco and the stadium.
+Petco's new logo has appeared on new digital signage throughout the park.
+Following the deal, Petco has also entered a strategic partnership with Manny Machado and Fernando Tatis Jr. to promote the wellbeing of pets and their owners.
+Petco will also be collaborating with players on social and other digital media to promote pet health.